Loading...

 Kenya offers visa paths including eTA (Electronic Travel Authorization), Work Permit (Class D/G), Digital Nomad Work Permit.
 South Africa provides Critical Skills Visa, Retirement Visa.
 For US and EU passport holders, the specific requirements differ — use our Visa Checker tool for personalized access details.

 Choose Kenya if your priority is affordability.
 Choose South Africa if safety comes first.
-For healthcare, South Africa has the edge, while South Africa offers stronger career opportunities.
+For healthcare, South Africa has the edge, while Kenya offers stronger career opportunities.

 Ultimately, the right country depends on your unique priorities.
 Take our personalization quiz to get a ranked recommendation tailored to your lifestyle, budget, and goals — or explore both country profiles in depth using the links above.